huggingface/diarizers/datasets/README.md

 ```
 from diarizers import SpeakerDiarizationDataset

-dataset = SpeakerDiarizationDataset(audio_files, rttm_files).construct_dataset()
+dataset = SpeakerDiarizationDataset(audio_files, annotations_files).construct_dataset()
 ```

-Remark: For now, this module can be used on annotation files with RTTM format, but might need to be adapted for other formats.
+Note: This module can currently be used on RTTM format annotation files, but may need to be adapted for other formats.

 ## Current datasets in diarizers-community